LISA Hosokawa

 AAA RPG

-Edited the English localization of a AAA mobile RPG (NDA).
+Editor of English localization of a AAA mobile RPG.
+Under NDA until 2027.

 Indie Farm Sim